jsay/geoInd/ReproPaper.md

 <./Figures/SignifPold.pdf>

-<a id="org638de9d"></a>
+<a id="org3a1326d"></a>

 ## Specification

-the use of surrogate residuals to test the specification process for models of 1936 GI designations.
+The use of surrogate residuals to test the specification process for models of 1936 GI designations.
 As before, the results are not reported because the resulting file is too big.

 ```R
 library(sure) ; library(ggplot2) ; library(gridExtra)